vinitgupta4080/llm-training-lab/docs/PROGRESS.md

 - Confirmed generated environments, caches, checkpoints, downloaded data, and run outputs are excluded by `.gitignore`.
 - Next: create the public GitHub repository under `vinitgupta4080` and publish this checkpoint.

+### 2026-07-19 — Initial public checkpoint published

+- Created the public repository `vinitgupta4080/llm-training-lab` through GitHub's web interface.
+- Published all 49 tracked project files individually through the signed-in `vinitgupta4080` web editor after the local Git credential resolved to a forbidden account.
+- Added durable workspace and project rules that prohibit publishing through `vinitgupta-alation`; stored credentials were not changed.
+- Next: resume Module 1 with a multilingual BPE round-trip and token-count comparison.
 - Added assertions using byte IDs for `banana`.
 - Next: implement pair counting and proceed one failing assertion at a time.